Making Polluters Pay in Michigan

 In 1990, when Michigan established our polluter pay law, we were leading the way in environmental protection.
 Other states looked to Michigan as an example of how to fairly and fully protect our natural resources from corporate polluters.
 Today we are no longer a leader in environmental protection.
 There are contaminated sites across our state that have gone unaddressed for too long.
 The current PFAS crisis, the Gelman 1,4 dioxane plume in Ann Arbor, and increasing algal blooms in the Great Lakes from nutrient pollution are all warnings that we must do more.

 Right now there are hundreds of contaminated sites in Michigan that were contaminated by corporate polluters, and yet Michigan taxpayers are on the hook to pay for cleanups.
-In February Senator Jeff Irwin and Representative Yousef Rabhi introduced bills in the State Legislature to reinstate a strong polluter pay law for Michigan.
+In February 2019 Senator Jeff Irwin and Representative Yousef Rabhi introduced bills in the State Legislature to reinstate a strong polluter pay law for Michigan.
 These bills would go a long way towards ensuring that contaminated sites are addressed quickly and thoroughly, and that corporate polluters are paying for the damage they cause.
-Please join us in asking Michigan State Senators and Representatives to support these common-sense bills, and asking Senator Rick Outman and Representative Gary Howell to hold hearings on these bills in their respective committees.
+Unforuntately these common sense bills were not allowed to proceed to a vote by the Michigan legislature.
+Learn more from our MI Water, MI Future Polluter Pay townhall, and let your Michigan Senator and Representative know you consider reinstating polluter pay a priority during this current legislative session.